AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * Screen readers now narrate the name, role, and default state (selected or not selected) of options in [!UICONTROL All Assets] and [!UICONTROL All Collections] options when navigating the [!UICONTROL Publish] page (CQ-4290705).

-* Error messages are now displayed and announced when an an unsupported video format (that is other than MP4) is uploaded on [!UICONTROL Create Interactive Video] page (CQ-4290700).
+* When you upload an unsupported video format (other than MP4) on [!UICONTROL Create Interactive Video] page, Experience Manager displays and announces error messages (CQ-4290700).

 * The contrast of the numbers (time in seconds) in the timeline scale on [!UICONTROL Create Interactive Video] page now meet minimum required luminosity ratio, so that users with limited perception of color can easily read (CQ-4290699).